eth-vaw-glaciology/course-101-0250-00/website/logistics.md

     - during class hours serving as helpdesk

 ### Final project submission
-Submission deadline for the project is **December 23, 2022 -- 23h59 CET**.
+Submission deadline for the project is **December 22, 2023 -- 23h59 CET**.

 Final submission timestamp is enforced upon tagging the v1.0.0 version release of your repository.
 See [GitHub docs](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases) for infos.

-Also, add the last commit SHA to [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=15755#section-10) as for the exercises.
+Also, add the last commit SHA to [Moodle - Final project submission](https://moodle-app2.let.ethz.ch/course/view.php?id=20175) as for the exercises.

 ### Final project grading
 Grading of the final project will contribute 35% of the final grade.